 OHSI is a keystone project to Global One Health initiative’s capacity building among Ohio State undergraduates, graduate, professional students, faculty and post-doctoral fellows.
 It provides the Ohio State community with opportunities for hands-on training in research, animal care, One Health techniques and laboratory methods.
 In addition, the Institute has expanded Ohio State’s presence in the region and created opportunities for pursing other sponsored programs with regional partners.

-The seventh annual One Health Summer Institute took place May - August, 2018 in Ethiopia and Kenya and offered diverse One Health opportunities including trainings on One Health communications strategies, international trade and risk analysis, molecular epidemiology of infectious diseases and study design and sample size estimation.
+The eighth annual One Health Summer Institute will take place May - August, 2019 in Ethiopia and Kenya and will offer diverse One Health opportunities including trainings on One Health communications strategies, international trade and risk analysis, molecular epidemiology of infectious diseases and study design and sample size estimation.
+Review this year's training descriptions.